RvKmR-WaGh/R1soft-cdp-anget-deployment/README.md

 This script will help to deploy R1soft cdp-agent on client machine.

-This script is tested on CentOS 6.7
+Script is tested on CentOS 6.7